André Felipe

-André Felipe Ribeiro de Souza (born 27 September 1990), also known as André Club is a Brazilian professional footballer who plays as a striker.
+André Felipe Ribeiro de Souza, known as André in Brazil and as André Felipe in other countries (born 27 September 1990) is a Brazilian former professional footballer who played as a forward.

 Club career

-André signed a professional contract with Santos in 2009.
+André Felipe signed a professional contract with Santos in 2009.

 Santos

-2009/10 Campeonato Brasileiro Série A

-Andre made a total of 15 appearances in Campeonato Brasileiro Série A during the 2009/2010 season, scoring 7.
+André Felipe made a total of 15 appearances in Campeonato Brasileiro Série A during the 2009/2010 season, scoring 7.
 On 8 May 2010, André scored in the opening game of the Brasileiro versus Botafogo, putting Santos 2–1 ahead in the first half.

 André, wearing the number 9 shirt, was an important member of the victorious Santos team which took the 2010 Paulista crown, topping the table for the majority of the season and beating Santo Andre in the well contested final.
 He was Santos second top scorer during the Paulista season with 13 goals.

 Dynamo Kyiv

-On 15 June 2010 the 19-year-old centre forward left FC Santos and joined Ukrainian club FC Dynamo Kyiv for €8 million.
-He made his debut for Kyiv in a Champions League Playoff Qualifier 1st leg match vs Ajax.
-André Felipe scored his first goal on 27 October against PFC Sevastopol.
-The result of that match was 1–2 for FC Dynamo Kyiv.
+On 15 June 2010, the 19-year-old centre forward left FC Santos and joined Ukrainian club Dynamo Kyiv for €8 million.
+He made his debut for Dynamo Kyiv in a Champions League Playoff Qualifier fir1st leg match against Ajax.
+André Felipe scored his first goal on 27 October against PFC Sevastopol, in a 2–1 win for Dynamo Kyiv.

-Girondins de Bordeaux
+Bordeaux

-On 31 January 2011, André joined Bordeaux on a six-month loan deal with an option for a permanent move.
+On 31 January 2011, André Felipe joined Bordeaux on a six-month loan deal with an option for a permanent move.

 Atlético Mineiro

-On 19 July 2011, Andre was announced as the new reinforcement for Atlético Mineiro.
-After a bidding war between the club from Minas Gerais and Flamengo, Atletico made the proposal that pleased Dynamo's board the most, when they agreed to buy 20% of the player's pass for 2.2 million euros.
+On 19 July 2011, André Felipe was announced as the new reinforcement for Atlético Mineiro.
+After a bidding war between the club from Minas Gerais and Flamengo, Atletico made the proposal that pleased Dynamo's board the most, when they agreed to buy 20% of the player's pass for €2.2 million.
 André signed a one-year contract.
 In his debut, Andrew scored his first goal, against Fluminense.
 Following the season, the player made good matches, scoring 7 goals and became absolute owner of the team.
 On 22 April 2012, Atlético Mineiro announced the purchase of the remaining 80% of the economic rights of André, which still belonged to Dynamo Kiev.
-The transaction counted on help from an investment group, whose name was not revealed by alvinegro miner.
+The transaction counted on help from an investment group, whose name was not revealed by the club.
 Amounts paid to the Ukrainian team and the time the new contract with Atletico André were not disclosed by the press office of the mining team.
 André won the State Championship in 2012, earning three individual awards and being the second-highest scorer in the competition.
 On 18 July 2012, the president Alexandre Kalil, through a statement released on the club's website reported that due to withdrawal of the payment of the remaining economic rights of the group by André DIS / Probe, which had pay from its own resources the rest of the Athletic percentage, thus effecting the outright purchase of the player by Atlético Mineiro.